WWRV

-WWRV (1330 AM) is a Spanish-language Christian music and teaching station, licensed to New York, New York.
-It is owned by Radio Visión Cristiana Management.

-Studios are at 419 Broadway in Paterson, New Jersey.
-In 2016, WWRV moved its transmitter facilities to a diplex with WZRC in Ridgefield Park, New Jersey.
+WWRV (1330 AM) is a Spanish-language Christian music and teaching station, licensed to serve New York City, owned by Radio Visión Cristiana Management.
+Its studios are at 419 Broadway in Paterson, New Jersey.

 History

 The station was first licensed on July 27, 1926, with the sequentially issued call letters WJBV, to Union Course Laboratories at 9024 Seventy-eighth Street in Woodhaven, borough of Queens, New York City.
 The station was established during a period when the government had lost the authority to assign transmitting frequencies.
-Initially reported to be at 640 kHz, as of December 31, 1926 it was reported to be on a self-assigned frequency of 1040 kHz.
+Initially reported to be at 640 kHz, as of December 31, 1926, it was reported to be on a self-assigned frequency of 1040 kHz.
 The call sign was changed to WSOM in December 1926, broadcasting from New York's Hotel Somerset, which took over in early 1927.
 Beginning June 1, 1927, the newly formed Federal Radio Commission (FRC) reassigned the station to 1220 kHz.

 In August 1927 the Socialist Party of America purchased WSOM as a means of reaching a mass audience with socialist ideas.
 It became WEVD, making use of the initials of recently deceased party leader Eugene Victor Debs in its call sign.
 The station was purchased with a $250,000 radio fund raised by the Socialist Party in its largest fundraising effort of the 1920s, and was intended as spreading progressive ideas to a mass audience.
 A number of national trade unions and other institutions aided the Socialists in obtaining the station.

 After the formation of the FRC, stations were initially issued a series of temporary authorizations starting on May 3, 1927.
 In addition, they were informed that if they wanted to continue operating, they needed to file a formal license application by January 15, 1928, as the first step in determining whether they met the new "public interest, convenience, or necessity" standard.
 On May 25, 1928, the FRC issued General Order 32, which notified 164 stations, including this one, that "From an examination of your application for future license it does not find that public interest, convenience, or necessity would be served by granting it."

 Representatives of WEVD and 109 other threatened stations made their way to Washington, D.C. in July 1928 for two weeks of regulatory hearings on the issue.
 Station manager August Gerber responded with a statement emphasizing the importance of defending free speech and the right of political minorities to submit their ideas to a broad public.
 Party leader Norman Thomas echoed this perspective, declaring the value of WEVD and other community stations as a bulwark against a "big chain system" which tended to "standardize — to make robots and Babbitts of the American people."